GeneaLabs/CodeStyle/Models.md

 # Models
+The benefits of this guide go deep beneath the surface, and at first glance may not be apparent:
+- centralized place of maintenance in the attribute and query traits.
+- deep performance optimization via centralized caching in the traits.
+This automatically ensures that relationship references are cached as well, for example when looping over a relationship collection.
+- reduced technical dept, as queries and custom attributes are all contained in known centralized traits.
+This makes maintenance much easier when fixing or optimizing queries, as it is no longer necessary to inspect your entire codebase.
+- reduced visual dept in models, as the custom parts are separated out into traits, keeping the model itself lean and to the point.
+- adoption of better patterns: separating and centralizing queries helps DRY up your code, as well as force you to think more about how each query works and discover areas it can be optimized, by pulling it out of context, and looking at it on its own, without being distracted by the domain logic surrounging it.

 ## Structure
 - Model class should only contain properties and relationship methods.
 - All attribute methods should be extracted to an Attributes trait.